digitallytechno/bourriquet/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. mail@Bourriquet.ch.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.